 How is it spread?

-- It can be spread by touching people who have it or handling things that they have used. - It is found in sink drains, faucets, counters and can be spread by splashing water on face cloths.
+- It can be spread by touching people who have it or handling things that they have used. - It is found in sink drains, faucets, counters and can be spread by splashing water.

 How do we stop the spread?